Siva Manasula Sakthi: Plot

-Some time later, Sakthi's father arranges for her to meet a prospective groom Arun.
+Sometime later, Sakthi's father arranges for her to meet a prospective groom Arun.
 Siva coincidentally runs into Arun and is introduced as Sakthi's "close friend".
 He proceeds to tell Arun about all her good qualities, never mentioning anything negative.
 Sakthi, realising his true love, leaves Arun and asks Siva to marry her.
-He is still angry about the time she sent a man to beat him up and because he believed she accepted Arun.
+He is still angry because she sent a man to beat him up and because he believed she accepted Arun.
 She apologises and Siva forgives, but he asks her to go to a nearby temple where they can get married the next day.
 She visits the temple early the next day, but Siva does not visit, calling her up and saying that he "refuses" to marry her.
-Disappointed, Sakthi returns home, but sees that Siva organised a surprise birthday party for her.
-The two of them sleep together that night.
-The following morning he plays another prank on her; she realizes that he will never take any relationship seriously and runs away from him.
+Disappointed, Sakthi returns home but sees that Siva organised a surprise birthday party for her.
+The two of them make love that night.
+The following morning, he plays another prank on her; she realises that he will never take any relationship seriously and leaves him.

-Some months later, Siva arrives at Sakthi's house with his family, to formally ask for her hand in marriage.
-During this time, Sakthi faints and is revealed to be pregnant (as a result of sleeping with Siva).
+Some months later, Siva arrives at Sakthi's house with his family to formally ask for her hand in marriage.
+During this time, Sakthi faints and is revealed to be pregnant (by Siva).
 When both their families learn this, they humorously surround Siva and beat him up.
 As the credits roll, a scene set two years later reveals that Siva and Sakthi are married and have a son, to whom Siva brags about how he successfully "got the girl".